lloyd-ch/PMB--Human-Metagenomics-Project/Files/BodyMeta dataset/README.md

 # Other files have been cleaned for human only analysis
  "Human_Only_Associated_Microbes.csv (this one for ML)" - contains the microbe-disease associations with directionality.
+ "Human_Only_Literature_Based.csv" - need this for body site information